mindset-dojo/mindset-dojo.github.io/_forms/organizer.md

 ### Implementing Our Principles

 Release tension by taking [One Breath](../one-breath), and allow the [Visionary](../visionary/) and [Collaborator](../collaborator/) energy to blend in.
 Use [Two Sides](../two-sides/) to perceive things as they are, not as you want them to be, and feel where they want to go.
-Then align your [Three Centers](../three-centers/) and act.
+Then **act**.
 Don't be afraid to fail, since the road to success is paved with countless failures.
 Take failure as a learning opportunity instead of a indictment of your character.
 Order emerges from chaos through playfulness, inviting [Collaborator](../collaborator/).

 ---